Mumbai Metro: Ridership and Impact

-In October 2025 after the Aqua line became fully operational the avg daily ridership on all Mumbai Metro lines is approximately 900,000 per day, with Blue line at about 460,000, followed by Yellow plus Red at 260,000 and Aqua at 160,000 daily avg ridership.
+In October 2025, after the Aqua line became fully operational, the average daily ridership on all Mumbai Metro lines is approximately 900,000 per day, with the Blue line at about 460,000, followed by Yellow plus Red at 260,000 and Aqua at 160,000 daily average ridership.
 On 21 October 2019, 1,960 days (approx. 5 years) after Mumbai Metro Line 1's inception, the system crossed 600 million passengers, with an average daily ridership of around 450,000 passengers.
 Opening of subsequent lines has relieved pressure on the Mumbai Suburban Railway, which had become over congested and unsafe due to open doors, unlike the Metro which has closed door air-conditioned coaches.
+In 2026, reports noted that ridership on some newly opened Mumbai Metro corridors, especially the Aqua Line, remained below expectations, with last-mile connectivity gaps and fare differentials cited as factors affecting commuter uptake.
 Furthermore, the Metro has been credited for sustainability due to reduced carbon emissions by employing energy saving methods like regenerative braking systems and cutting down traffic congestion, besides eco-friendly construction methods.

-Furthermore, the Mumbai Metro has allowed bicycles with special racks for commuters at no extra charge on Red and Yellow lines.
-However, on Aqua line, they are currently not allowed for crowd rush during peak hours, although officials plan to allow it on completion of the line, while on Blue line, foldable bicycles are allowed.
+The Mumbai Metro has allowed bicycles with special racks for commuters at no extra charge on Red and Yellow lines.
+However, on Aqua line, they are currently not allowed for crowd rush during peak hours, although officials plan to allow it on completion of the line.
+On the Blue line, foldable bicycles are allowed.